Feuilleton 385: The Long Term Stay

 Long Term Stay Available

-Winter is approaching and hoteliers are best advised to offer long term packages for guests who don't want to spend the winter again in tiresome isolation but in splendid company.
+With the Corona plot thickening again and winter approaching, hoteliers are best advised to offer long term packages for guests who don't want to spend the winter again in tiresome isolation but in splendid company.

 Advert from the 1920s

 During the cold season the landed gentry locked up their castles and country houses and moved to the city to enjoy the pleasures of the season.
 The staff was sent home, only the closest servants were allowed to travel with them.
 They moved either to their city palaces or into a grand hotel.